TheOtherRealMesteven/Lab-Book/Lab G.md

 ![image](https://github.com/TheOtherRealMesteven/Lab-Book/assets/115008465/8d2d9a5b-c555-46a5-af2d-eda5d3ed0981)

 <details>
-  <summary>[Severity 1] Declare a copy assignment operator</summary>
+  <summary>[Severity 1] Declare a copy constructor</summary>

-We are going to fix the first Severity 1 rule violation in `Utility.h` that Parasoft displays `A class 'Utility' must declare a copy assignment operator`

-1. Go to the line of code (line 6 of `Utility.h`); this can be done by double-clicking on the violation.
-2. Change this line appropriately.
-3. Re-run Parasoft on the whole project, and you should see that there are now 10 violations, as we have now fixed the one on line 6.

 ### Brief
-The copy constructor is used to copy the classes details from one instance to another and this method is usually handled by the compiler.
+The copy constructor is used to copy the classes details from one instance to a new instance of the class and this method is usually handled by the compiler.
 ### Changes
 #### Errors
 ![image](https://github.com/TheOtherRealMesteven/Lab-Book/assets/115008465/7f2d89a8-f671-415a-ae31-3bd4dceb635c)